haydenclev/fallout-hacking-minigame/README.md

 ### How do I get set up? ###

-Clone repository, navigate to source folder and run "java hack".
+Clone repository, navigate to source folder, compile and execute..

 ### Contribution guidelines ###